teabranch/amazon-chat-completions-server/docs/guides/testing.md

 ---

-This comprehensive testing strategy ensures the Amazon Chat Completions Server maintains high quality and reliability across all components and use cases.
+This comprehensive testing strategy ensures the Open Bedrock Server Server maintains high quality and reliability across all components and use cases.